elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

 ; ⇒ [1 5 17 37 65]
 ```

 Being able to compose transducers is important.
-We see that it's quite simple to do, and that ordinary functions power all of it.
+We see that it’s quite simple to do, and that ordinary functions power all of it.

 ## Transducers in core.async

 Another major selling point of transducers is that a transducer can work across core.async channels.
 For example, we should be able to take our `xform` transducer and use it to filter and transform items in a channel.

-Using Clojure's transducer library:
+Using Clojure’s transducer library:

 ```clojure
 (defn square [x] (* x x))